rosalindfranklininstitute/parakeet/README.md

 ## Issues

-Please use the [GitHub issue tracker](https://github.com/rosalindfranklininstitute/elfantasma/issues) to submit bugs or request features.
+Please use the [GitHub issue tracker](https://github.com/rosalindfranklininstitute/amplus-digital-twin/issues) to submit bugs or request features.

 ## License

 Copyright Diamond Light Source and Rosalind Franklin Institute, 2019.

-Distributed under the terms of the GPLv3 license, elfantasma is free and open source software.
+Distributed under the terms of the GPLv3 license, amplus-digital-twin is free and open source software.